• Skip to main content

 I know.
 It's ridiculously silly, and slightly adorable.
 It's how I roll.
 Halloween gets the cute treatment around the Beaulieu compound.

-You can find the recipe for this cutie-patootie fudge over at Real Housemoms.
-I'm a monthly contributor over at Aubrey's pad.
-Zip on over there to grab the recipe for this Easy Monster Fudge.
+You can find the recipe for this cutie-patootie fudge here and also over at Real Housemoms.
+I used to be a contributor over on Aubrey's pad.
+You can zip on over there to see this Easy Monster Fudge.

 Easy Monster Fudge is brightly coloured swirled fudge cut into squares then topped with icing and googly eyes.
 Fudge is sitting a grey counter with colourful confetti all around it.